Get Your Instant Estimate

 Why Solar Owners in SE PA Should Pay Attention

 Here's where it gets interesting for solar customers.
-Your solar panels generate the most electricity between roughly 10 AM and 4 PM — which overlaps with the on-peak window of 2–6 PM.
-That means your solar system is producing power during the most expensive part of the day.
+Your solar panels generate the most electricity between roughly 10 AM and 4 PM — which overlaps with the peak window of 2–6 PM.
+That means your solar system is producing power during the most expensive part of the day (~$0.32/kWh).

 Under TOU pricing, this works in your favor in two ways:

-• Your solar generation covers your home's needs during peak hours, so you're not buying expensive electricity from PECO.
+• Your solar generation covers your home's needs during peak hours, so you avoid buying electricity at the highest rate.

 The EV Advantage: Charge at Night, Save All Year

 Electric vehicle owners are among the biggest winners under TOU pricing.
-Simply by scheduling your car to charge overnight during super off-peak hours (midnight to 6 AM), you can cut your EV charging costs roughly in half compared to on-peak rates.
+Simply by scheduling your car to charge overnight during super off-peak hours (midnight to 6 AM), you pay the lowest available rate.

-That's a 52% reduction in generation cost per kWh.
-For a typical EV charging 300 kWh per month, that can translate to over $100 in annual savings on generation alone.
+That's roughly a 6x difference in generation cost.
+For a typical EV charging 300 kWh per month, charging during super off-peak instead of peak could save you over $80/month in generation charges alone.

 Battery Storage Makes TOU Even More Powerful

-If you have a battery system like Tesla Powerwall, Enphase IQ, or Sol-Ark, you can take TOU savings to the next level.
-Charge your battery from solar during the day, then use stored energy during peak hours instead of buying from PECO at the highest rate.
+If you have a battery system like Tesla Powerwall, Enphase IQ, Sigenergy, FranklinWH, or Sol-Ark, you can take TOU savings to the next level.
+Charge your battery from solar during the day, then use stored energy during peak hours (2–6 PM) instead of buying from PECO at ~$0.32/kWh.
 This is called time-of-use arbitrage — and it's one of the most effective ways to maximize your solar investment in the PECO service territory.

 Is TOU Right for You?

 TOU pricing works best for PECO customers who can shift at least some of their usage away from the 2–6 PM weekday window.
-It's a strong fit if you own solar panels, have a battery, charge an EV at home, or work a schedule where you're away during peak hours.
+It's a strong fit if you:

 Want to know if TOU pricing could save you money?
 Contact Pennstar Solar or call 610-900-6405 — we'll help you evaluate whether TOU makes sense alongside your solar and battery setup.